Position

 Responsibilities:

-• Supervise students during bus rides to ensure their safety and well-being.
+• Monitor and assist students during the bus ride to ensure their safety and well-being.

-• Assist the bus driver with loading and unloading students.
+• Assist the bus driver in loading and unloading students, ensuring all passengers are accounted for.

-• Communicate with parents and school staff regarding any incidents or concerns related to student behavior.
+• Communicate with parents and school staff to provide updates on student behavior and any incidents that may occur.

 Qualifications

-• Previous experience working with children or in a supervisory role preferred.
+• Previous experience working with children in a school or similar environment is preferred.

-• Ability to effectively communicate with students, parents, and school staff.
+• Excellent communication and interpersonal skills, with the ability to interact effectively with students, parents, and school staff.

 Is becoming a Bus Aide a good career path?